-- Once you’re armed with all of this, check out what discounted gift cards are around on sites such as Zeek.
+- Once you’re armed with all of this, check out what discounted gift cards are around on sites.
 If there’s a half price sale on at your favourite store, you could save up to another 25% by buying a gift card ahead of time and using this to purchase your item.

 - Finally – have fun.
 It’s a great time to haggle if you’re going in store and I personally love the hunt for a real bargain online so let me know if you’ve found some genuinely good buys.